jorgenponder/fohm-transcripting/README.md

 ## Purpose

-To make what is said at Folkhälsomyndighetens press conferences in text format, so it is searchable.
+To make what is said at Folkhälsomyndighetens press conferences available in text format, so it is searchable.
 Preferrably with time stamps.

 ## Overview of current method